senaite/senaite.lims/README.md

 SENAITE is a modern, mobile first version of the web based open source LIMS Bika.

+## What does SENAITE mean?

+[SENAITE](http://senaite.com) is a beautiful trigonal, oil-green to greenish black [crystal](https://www.mindat.org/min-3617.html), with almost the hardness of a diamond.
+Although the crytal is described with a complex formula, it still has clear and straight shapes.
+Therefore, it reflects nicely the complexity of the LIMS, while providing a modern, intuitive and friendly [UI](https://en.wikipedia.org/wiki/User_interface_design)/[UX](https://en.wikipedia.org/wiki/User_experience).

 ## Installation

 Please follow these steps to install Plone: